Thoth1111/FPS-Festival/README.md

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, clone or fork the repository.

 ### Prerequisites